kaurgsonia1/Homework1/README.md

 [https://infogram.com/venmo-vs-cashapp-vs-zelle-1h984we0d5xd4p3]

-As we can see, Venmo is below Zelle and Square, but still very competitive!
+As we can see, Venmo is below Zelle and Square in terms of payment volume, but still very competitive!

 ## **Recommendations**